The MostArts Festival

 In addition to great music, newly designed one, two and four-week Ceramic Workshops offered by internationally recognized artists coincide with the MostArts Festival.
 A unique opportunity to learn from artists on their own turf, with demonstrations, lectures, and one-on-one conversations, using the School of Art and Design’s tremendous facilities.

 A variety of unique One Day Workshops are offered during the festival week: Plein Air, an outdoor drawing and watercolor workshop, A Master Gardener Workshop, MostArts Clay Workshops, Children’s Mural Painting, Creative Writing Workshop "Playing With Words," and Guhzeng [Chinese zither] Workshop.
-And don’t miss the free Raku Extravaganza on the final day with artist Wayne Higby!

 The Miller Performing Arts Center also features "EarthCloud," the largest hand-cut, porcelain, architectural installation in the world, created by renowned ceramic artist Wayne Higby.
 This spectacular work consists of nearly 12,000 individual tiles, which span 5,000 square feet and create a lively dialogue between the Center and the Theater.

 The MostArts Festival is established as an advocate for cultural enrichment.
 The Festival’s home at Alfred University signifies the importance of commitment to community and to the economic development of the Southern Tier region of New York State.